dylancraven/blogdown_site/content/research.md

 ![bla](/images/experiment2.png)
 _Greenhouse experiment testing the impacts of functional diversity on belowground ecosystem functioning (Leipzig, Germany)._

-## Resilience of tropical and temperate secondary forests
+## Resilience of tropical and temperate secondary forests in human-dominated landscapes

 Secondary forests dominate large areas of tropical and temperate regions and have considerable potential to mitigate climate change via carbon sequestration and to act as a source of biodiversity.
 Therefore, it is critical to understand how biodiversity and biodiversity-dependent ecosystem functions recover in secondary forests following land abandonment.
 Within the Agua Salud Project in **Panama**, I leverage time series data across an extensive network of forest plots to explore the consequences of biodiversity change on ecosystem functioning.
 In **Chile**, I collaborate with Christian Salas and Cynnamon Dobbs (U. Mayor) to examine the relationships between multiple facets of biodiversity and ecosystem functioning across climatic gradients in human-impacted landscapes.